Items Description¶

 The DataPlatform data parsing algorithm can cope with all combinations of the unit's store type and the signal's value type.

-The following table shows how <storeType> for <Unit> work for different <Values>-types in the PDC's <ParsingDefinition>:
+The following table shows how <storeType> for <Unit> works for different <Values> types in the PDC's <ParsingDefinition>:

 | ParsingDefinition Value type | Unit Store type: TextValueStoreType |